YangRui2015/Sparse-Reward-Algorithms/README.md

 Our RND is an off-policy implement as most of the popular Curiosity Driven methods are on-policy recently, so we need to compute the intrinsic reward every batch sampled from the replay buffer because it changes when training.

 More details will be added later.
-If you have any questions, please email me at yang-r15@mails.tsinghua.edu.cn .

 Thanks to the author of HAC, HER and RND.